10 Real Estate Business Ideas You Can Start Today

 Popular niches include:

-You'll need to meet your state's broker licensing requirements and create a business plan to define your structure, services, and growth strategy.
+You'll need to meet your state's real estate broker licensing requirements and create a business plan to define your structure, services, and growth strategy.
+If you're focused on commercial real estate, you'll also want to explore financing options tailored to that segment.
 Some brokers operate solo, while others build out teams.

 Startup costs include licensing, office space, marketing, and transaction management software.